bioshot-dotcom/BMI_weight_prediction/README.md

 1. X1.csv: This file contains all the feature variables.
 The variables include Age, Height, and several other categorical health indicators.
 2. Y1.csv: This file contains the target variable - Weight.

+## Project Files

+The following are the main files included in this project:

+- `BMI_prediction-ToDeliver.ipynb`: Contains all the code for data preprocessing, model training, hyperparameter tuning, model evaluation, and visualization for the BMI prediction task.
+- `Weight_prediction-ToDeliver.ipynb` : Contains all the code for data preprocessing, model training, hyperparameter tuning, model evaluation, and visualization for the weight prediction task.
+- `X1.csv`: Dataset file containing all the feature variables.
+- `Y1.csv`: Dataset file containing the target variable.

 ## Results